 A Guide to Exploring San Francisco by BART

-The clean, comfortable and economical trains of the Bay Area Rapid Transit (BART) system take visitors nearly to the doorstep of many top San Francisco attractions.
+The trains of the Bay Area Rapid Transit (BART) system take visitors nearly to the doorstep of many top San Francisco attractions conveniently and quickly.
+And, with one-way prices between San Francisco stations less expensive then San Francisco's Muni system, it's an economical choice as well.
 To whet your appetite for adventure and entertainment, here’s a sampling of things to do within walking distance of major BART stations throughout the city.
 While this list is by no means exhaustive, it can be a starting point for a whole new way to experience San Francisco.

 Beginning at the shore of San Francisco Bay, and working south toward San Francisco International Airport:

-- Embarcadero Center: More than 125 shopping and dining destinations fill this multi-use office and retail complex built along the City’s famed Barbary Coast.
+- Embarcadero Center: More than 125 shopping and dining destinations fill this multi-use office and retail complex built along the city’s famed Barbary Coast.
 In addition to shopping and dining, a five-screen theater shows first-run and foreign films.
-Over five blocks of fun, along Sacramento St. from Sansome to Drumm.
+Over five blocks of fun, along Sacramento Street from Sansome to Drumm.

 - The San Francisco Ferry Building is also the embarkation point for ferries to Sausalito, Tiburon, Larkspur, Alameda, Oakland and Vallejo.
 Schedules and more can be found at www.511.org.

 - Steuart Street: A collection of notable restaurants lines this row.
 Cuisine includes Asian, Italian, contemporary Californian and more.
 (Along Steuart from Market to Howard streets.)